nevermined-io/react-components/README.md

   document.getElementById('root') as HTMLElement
 );
 ```

-You are ready to start using the catalog in your app.
+You are ready to use the catalog in your app.

 ```typescript
 const SingleAsset = () => {